 The catering business evolved into event planning-Party Designs by Carol-- for both individuals and corporate entities.
-As a Certified Special Event Professional (CSEP) Carol enjoyed a fulfilling career and served as the president of several event industry organizations.
-Notably: The Los Angeles Chapter, International Special Events Society and International President of Wedding Industry Professionals Association.
+As a Certified Special Event Professional (CSEP) Carol enjoyed a fulfilling career and served as the president of several event industry organizations, including the International Special Events Society and International President of Wedding Industry Professionals Association.
 Carol has also been a mentor for many young people just starting out in the field.